 If you’re prepared to approach You Only Live Twice as a unique departure from Fleming’s Bond formula, you’ll enjoy it enormously.
 If, however, you’re expecting a satisfying climax to the Blofeld trilogy, well…

 9. Octopussy and The Living Daylights

 Published two years after Fleming’s 1964 death, Octopussy and The Living Daylights would be the final bow from the series’ creator.
 In spite of its double-barrelled title, it’s actually a collection of four unconnected short stories that showcase very different sides of Bond as a character—and the versatility of Fleming as an author.
 You get a haunting morality tale (“Octopussy”), a lively espionage caper (“The Property of a Lady”), a nail-biting sniper thriller (“The Living Daylights”), and a quirky character piece (“007 in New York”).
-The variety makes for a refreshing diversion, and shows just how “stretchy” the world of Bond can be—one of the reasons the franchise is as popular as ever, 60 years on.
+The variety makes for a refreshing diversion, and shows just how “stretchy” the world of Bond can be—one of the reasons the franchise is as popular as ever, nearly 70 years on.